 Managing issues with apps rolled out to a large number of users is a challenge and often requires deep insights into running applications to troubleshoot.
-For that purpose, Mobile Services includes a Logging feature that enables you to gain insights into live apps.
-Use our SDKs to gather logs on client devices, to add contextual information and to automatically or manually upload them to Mobile Services for further inspection.
-Leverage the Mobile Services cockpit to gain an integrated insight into your user base, regardless the platform on which the issue originally occurred, and to access raw log data for further analysis in dedicated tools.
+For that purpose, mobile services includes a Logging feature that enables you to gain insights into live apps.
+Use our SDKs to gather logs on client devices, to add contextual information and to automatically or manually upload them to mobile services for further inspection.
+Leverage the SAP BTP cockpit to gain an integrated insight into your user base, regardless the platform on which the issue originally occurred, and to access raw log data for further analysis in dedicated tools.
 Choose from the below platform options to get started now!

 |View technical and event logs||Both uploaded client and server-side logs can be inspected in a dedicated web interface that offers an array of filters to bring order to the variety of logs gathered.
 In addition, event logs are provided, which aggregate complex business operations that would otherwise result in an abundance of separate service calls and hence technical log entries.|